-- (a) From October 1, 2005 through December 31, 2005, we issued an aggregate of 113,671 unregistered common shares to certain of our employees and former employees upon exercise of share options granted by us under our Amended and Restated 2000-2002 Share Incentive Plan, with exercise prices ranging from \$1.11 to \$4.11 per share.
-We realized \$137,061 of gross cash proceeds in connection with the issuance of these unregistered common shares.
-The offer and sale of these common shares were exempt from registration under the Securities Act in reliance upon upon Rule 701 promulgated under Section 3(b) of the Securities Act as transactions under a written compensatory contract with our employees, directors or consultants relating to compensation as provided under Rule 701.
-From October 1, 2005 through December 31, 2005, we granted options under our 2005 Equity Incentive Plan to purchase an aggregate of 101,152 common shares, at exercise prices ranging from \$16.93 to \$22.75, in each case equal to the closing price of our common shares on the Nasdaq National Market System on the date of grant. - (b) On September 29, 2005, our registration statement on Form S-1 (Registration No. 333-125470) was declared effective for our initial public offering, pursuant to which we offered and sold 11,518,320 common shares, of which 5,500,000 were sold by us and 6,018,320, which includes 1,502,390 shares sold in connection with the underwriters' option described below, were sold by certain of our shareholders, at an initial public offering price of \$12.00 per share.
+- (a) Not applicable. - (b) On September 29, 2005, our registration statement on Form S-1 (Registration No. 333-125470) was declared effective for our initial public offering, pursuant to which we offered and sold 11,518,320 common shares, of which 5,500,000 were sold by us and 6,018,320, were sold by certain of our shareholders, at an initial public offering price of \$12.00 per share.
 We received net proceeds of approximately \$61.4 million (after underwriters' discounts of \$4.6 million).
 We incurred, or expect to incur, additional, estimated related expenses of approximately \$1.9 million, resulting in proceeds, after expenses, to us of approximately \$59.5 million.

-As of February 8, 2006, we had not utilized any of the net proceeds from the offering.
+As of September 30, 2006, we had not utilized any of the net proceeds from the offering.
 We intend to use the net proceeds to fund construction and expansion of our printing facilities and other operations, possible acquisitions and investments, and working capital, capital expenditures and other general corporate purposes.
-Pending these uses, we have invested the funds in short-term investment grade and government securities.
+Pending these uses, we have invested the funds in asset-backed, short-term investment grade and government securities.